 Register for the Session you are Interested In

 You Will Receive the Zoom Link and Design Address via Email

 You will have to insert a dollar amount to register and receive the Zoom Link.

 If you are one of our students or graduates just enter $0 to access at no charge.

 See You in the Charrette!

-Would you like to submit your property to be designed?
+Would you like to submit your property for consideration?

-Anyone can request that we ‘quick design’ their property for a monthly session.
-Our PDC and PDMC students will receive a priority, but we are delighted to host anyone’s project should we run out of student requests.
+Anyone can request that we ‘quick design’ their property.
+Our PDC and PDMC students will receive priority, but we are delighted to host anyone’s project should we run out of student requests.
 Whether you are an MWP student or not, email your request for consideration to , including your address and an aerial photo or map with the property lines delineated.
 There are no guarantees that we will select your project, student or not.
 Our selection will be based on which projects have the most significant learning potential.

 Note: By submitting a property, you are agreeing that the address will be shared with the participants of the group if it is selected.
 We expect all participants to be respectful of any personal information that is shared within the session.